 Ett Bord just opened at Vikaterrassen in Oslo, and they offer exactly what their name suggests – just one huge table that can fit 24 people.
 A quick google search will tell you it isn’t the first restaurant of this kind, but I’ve certainly not seen one before.
 Ett Bord is social dining taken to the extreme.
-In the kitchen, head chef Axel Nordahl and sous chef Sanna Jakobsson are cooking up casual, modern, Nordic food with local, seasonal and organic ingredients.
+In the kitchen, head chef Axel Nordahl and sous chef Sanna Jakobsson are cooking up casual, modern, Nordic food with local, seasonal, and organic ingredients.

 An Un-Norwegian Concept?

-I asked the owner of Ett Bord, Carl Johan Bahre, how he plans to run a restaurant like this in Norway – the country where everyone prefer to have a seat row of their own when travelling with public transportation.
+I asked the owner of Ett Bord, Carl Johan Bahre, how he plans to run a restaurant like this in Norway – the country where everyone prefers to have a seat row of their own when traveling with public transportation.
 “You’d be surprised how social people get around this table,” he told me.
 “Also, we try to seat people next to each other, but we won’t force them.”
 As the table started filling up we noticed people chose a corner each – as expected.
 Mind you, this was early in the evening and the alcohol level was low.
 Probably things will work out just like they do on the bus: once the corners are filled up, the rest will be forced to sit next to someone and they’ll be fine with that.
 They might even start talking.
 That’s what happened at the IKEA Ätbar for sure!

 “You’d be surprised how social people get around this table” – Carl Johan Bahre